-Looking for tips, resources, and answers to your questions on being a volunteer?
+Are you looking for tips, resources, and answers to your questions on being a volunteer?
 Start here!
-Have a question that isn't covered here or some great advice to share?
+Have a question not covered here or some great advice to share?
 Found a piece of information that is outdated?
 Please help us keep this guide relevant and current by emailing our VP of Communications.

 Our volunteers make CRS a very special school, and all of our children benefit from any amount of time you can give.
 Volunteering gives you the chance to know your child's school, teachers, community, and other parents better — and kids love to see their parents participate at school.
 There are many opportunities to volunteer at CRS throughout the year.
 Some volunteer needs are ongoing, while some needs are for one-time events.

-Interested in opportunities that are classroom-related?
-Try the Room Parent Program, Artist Workshop, Library, and Multicultural Reading programs managed by the CRS PTA.
-CRS Teachers may also coordinate Art Volunteers (who help out during your child's art class, grades K-2), VIP Stuffers (sort and stuff the weekly VIP envelopes for students to take home on Wednesday afternoons), and other potential classroom opportunities (these will vary depending upon the teacher/grade).
+Are you interested in opportunities that are classroom-related?
+Try the Room Parent Program, Library, and Multicultural Reading programs managed by the CRS PTA.
+CRS Teachers may also coordinate VIP Stuffers (sort and stuff the weekly VIP envelopes for students to take home on Wednesday afternoons, and other potential classroom opportunities (these will vary depending upon the teacher/grade).
 In the spring, the PE teachers will also request parent volunteers to assist with Field Day in June (grades 4-6 in the AM, grades K-3 in the PM).

 You can find out more about various PTA volunteer opportunities on our volunteer page.
-Other opportunities to support various events (for example, helping out during our Book Fair) will be published throughout the year.
-Make sure you receive our weekly PTA newsletter — volunteer opportunities will be regularly published here as they become available.
+Other options to support events (for example, helping out during our Book Fair) will be published throughout the year.
+Make sure you receive our weekly PTA newsletter — we will regularly post volunteer opportunities here as they become available.

 Not sure where our volunteer room is?
-From the front lobby, go left when you reach the main hall (towards the cafeteria), and you'll find the PTA room on your right.
+Go left from the front lobby when you reach the main hall (towards the cafeteria), and you'll find the PTA room on your right.
 The room is also marked on the school map (available from the front office).
-PTA supplies are kept in this room — make sure to return anything that is borrowed.
+PTA supplies are kept in this room — make sure to return anything borrowed.
 You'll also find our PTA mailboxes here.

 The majority of our communications are digital.
 Keep your copy short & to the point to increase the probability that it will be read — you can link to more detailed information on our website.
 Best practices: Email (headline, plus 100-200 words of body copy per article), Facebook (ideally up to 120 words - organize for most important content first, as one must expand the post to see longer content), Twitter (maximum of 280 characters, typically 70-120 is ideal).

 Not sure what content to provide?
 The Communications Committee has a library of content (including creative assets) you can leverage.
-In addition, we can create graphics assets for you — for social posts, flyers, posters, emails, etc. Contact Communications for help.
+In addition, we can create graphics assets for you — for social posts, flyers, posters, emails, etc. Contact the VP of Communications for help.

 Not sure what kind of communications or how many you should do?
 Contact the Communications Committee, and we'll let you know our recommended plan to get the word out!